Medal of Honor Recipients

 Emma Lloyd was born in 1828 and married Joseph Miller by the early 1850s.
 They lived in Pennsylvania and Illinois before settling in Ohio with their three young children.
 When the Civil War began, Miller enlisted in the Army and served in Regiment 93, Company B of the Pennsylvania Volunteers.
 He died ca. 1862.
 Emma Miller became active in Ohio's chapters of the United States Sanitary Commission, the relief agency established for the sick and wounded.
 She cared for disabled soldiers at Camp Chase, and oversaw the Ohio Soldiers Home in 1865.
 Two years later, Miller became the first matron of the hospital at the Central Branch of the National Homes for Disabled Volunteer Soldiers.
 In 1895 she was appointed Superintendent of the Central Branch Depot.
 She died January 18, 1914, and was buried with full military honors (CIV, Row 3, Site 2).

 Governors of the National Home

-Jerome Beers Thomas, Civilian Section, Row 2, Grave 2, Colonel, U.S. Army, served during the Civil War.
+Jerome Beers Thomas, Civilian Section, Row 2, Site 2, Colonel, U.S. Army, served during the Civil War.
 Fifth Governor of the National Home, Central Branch, from Nov.
 17, 1888 to March 5, 1907.

-Irwin M. Anderson, Section 2, Row 2, Grave 15, Private, U.S. Army, served during the Civil War.
+Irwin M. Anderson, Section 2, Row 2, Site 15, Private, U.S. Army, served during the Civil War.
 Father of author Sherwood Anderson.

-Louis Margolis, Section 15, Row 17, Grave 15, Private, U.S. Army.
+Louis Margolis, Section 15, Row 17, Site 15, Private, U.S. Army.
 He served during both World Wars.
 Mr. Margolis was a boxer who fought under the name of "Kayo Mars."